HMRC record keeping for the self-employed: what to keep and for how long

 - Subcontractor invoices and CIS deduction statements

-- Any receipts for work clothing, equipment, or professional fees
+- Receipts for work clothing, equipment, or professional fees

 Bank records

-- Business bank statements for the full period
+- Business bank statements for the entire period

-- Records of any personal funds transferred into the business
+- Records of personal funds transferred into the business

 VAT records (if VAT-registered)